 In a second step, all remaining applications are evaluated and ranked by four selection teams at the partner universities.
 Every applicant receives four marks ranging from 1 (lowest) to 10 (highest) for the four evaluation criteria: academic background, motivation, past achievement (e.g. grades obtained), references.
 Based on the average scores, each selection team produces a ranking of the applicants, also pointing out special circumstances where the numerical score does not fully capture the suitability of an applicant.
 Subsequently, the MEME Admissions Committee (see the MEME Study Guide) consolidates the four local rankings into an overall ranking.
 Moreover, the committee decides on the eligibility of candidates on the basis of the written information available.
 All applicants not considered eligible are informed about this judgement.

-The highest-ranked 40 to 50 applicants in the first round will be invited for a Skype interview.
-For this second round of selection, the members of the MEME Admissions Committee meet at a central location in order to interview the remaining applicants.
-Each interview consists of a brief Powerpoint presentation prepared by the applicant on a scientific topic of their choice, a brief discussion of this presentation, and a couple of questions on background, knowledge, and motivation.
+In a third step, the members of the MEME Admissions Committee meet in order to interview the remaining applicants.
+Each Skype interview consists of a brief presentation prepared by the applicant on a scientific topic of their choice, a brief discussion of this presentation, and a couple of questions on background, knowledge, and motivation.
 Again, the applicant receives several marks for aspects such as presentation ability, ability to handle questions, and breadth and depth of knowledge.
 The interview scores are combined with the scores of the first round of selection (both scores having equal weight), resulting in a final ranking of candidates.
 Again, the committee carefully checks whether the numerical scores were assigned in a fair and comparable manner.
-Based on this ranking, the committee decides on whether an interviewed candidate can be admitted to the MEME programme and whom to recommend for an Erasmus Mundus scholarship.
+Based on this ranking, the committee decides on whether an interviewed candidate can be admitted to the MEME programme.